loosolab/UROPA/docs/output.md

+UROPA provides many output files,each providing a valuable information in a more extended either more condense way, to cover all needs.

-UROPA provides many output files.
-The different outputs are shown with an example:
+The different outputs are shown with the following example:

-H3K4me1 peaks from UCSC (processed data accession ENCFF001SUE were annotated for genes from gencode v19 ([further details](http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files)) using almost default values:
+H3K4me1 peaks from UCSC (processed data accession 'ENCFF001SUE') were annotated for genes from gencode.v19 gtf file. ([further details](http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files)) using almost default values:
-{"queries":[{"feature":"gene", "attribute":"gene_id"}],
+`
+{"queries": [{"feature":"gene", "show.attributes":"gene_id"}],
 "GTF": "gencode.v19.annotation.GTF",
-"bed": "ENCFF001SUE.bed"}
+"bed": "ENCFF001SUE.bed"} `

+**Important Note**
-**Important Note** Make sure to give any attributes, otherwise the annotated peaks will be displayed without any assignment.
+Make sure to give any attributes for display in the output-if existant in the 9th column of the gtf - otherwise the annotated peaks will be reported without any information of the assigned features.

-To make it easier, the feature was set on gene.
-Otherwise it is possible that there are hundreds of valid annotations for one peak.
+To make it easier, the feature was set on 'gene' in this example.
-But whatever should be analyzed, it is possible to leave out this key as well.
-Of course, the attribute key cannot be left out, this is what the peaks will be annotated for.

 Running UROPA with:
 ```
 uropa.sh -i config.json -o basic_example -r
 ```

-There will be three output tables in the folder basic_example:
+There will be three output tables in the folder 'basic_example/'.
+The flag '-r' will create the reformatted table of the Best_hits where each peak contains all annotation of all queries in one line.
 (peak names are given manually)

 1. Allhits_table_basic_example.txt